breiti/ajax-thumbnail-rebuild/readme.txt

 Upload the plugin to your blog, activate it, done.
 You can then rebuild all thumbnails in the tools section (Tools -> Rebuild Thumbnails).

 == Changelog ==

+= 1.06 =

+* FIX: Don't forget metadata for sizes that aren't rebuilt.
+* FIX: Option to only rebuild featured images should now work correctly.
+* FIX: Don't fail if there are no attachments.
+* NEW: It's now possible to toggle all selected sizes.
+* NEW: Added translation: German.

 = 1.05 =